Getting Started

 |---|---|---|---|

-| Platform DB | PostgreSQL | Metadata: topics, schemas, mappings, users, sessions, CDC status, webhook logs, durable sync document storage, deployments | Vertical scaling, read replicas |
+| Platform DB | PostgreSQL | Metadata: topics, schemas, mappings, users, sessions, CDC status, delivery logs, audit logs, durable sync document storage, deployments | Vertical scaling, read replicas |

 | Target DB(s) | PostgreSQL | Application databases monitored by CDC (external, one per app per env) | Independent of platform |